Education in China

 China has also been a top destination for international students and as of 2013, China was the most popular country in Asia for international students and ranked third overall among countries.
 China is now the leading destination globally for Anglophone African students and is host of the second largest international students population in the world.
-As of 2024, there were 18 Chinese universities on lists of the global top 200 behind only the United States and the United Kingdom in terms of the overall representation in the Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).
+As of 2025, there were 2 Chinese universities in the global top 20, 5 in the top 50, and 19 in the top 200, behind only the United States and the United Kingdom in terms of the overall representation in the Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).

 Chinese students in the country's most developed regions are among the best performing in the world in the Programme for International Student Assessment (PISA).
 Shanghai, Beijing, Jiangsu and Zhejiang outperformed all other education systems in the PISA.
 China's educational system has been noted for its emphasis on rote memorization and test preparation.
 However, PISA spokesman Andreas Schleicher says that China has moved away from learning by rote in recent years.
 According to Schleicher, Russia performs well in rote-based assessments, but not in PISA, whereas China does well in both rote-based and broader assessments.